Viewer Rating

 The show "Privileged" is an adaptation of the novel "How to Live an Almost Normal Life."
 A review of the main characters from the source material and their on-screen portrayals reveals no instances where a character's established gender was changed.

-The show "Privileged" is an adaptation of the novel "How to Live an Enchanted Life."
-There is no evidence that any character, canonically established as one race in the source material, was portrayed as a different race in the television series.
+The show "Privileged" is an adaptation of a novel.
+There is no clear evidence that any character, whose race was explicitly established in the source material, was portrayed by an actor of a different race in the series.

 Combines user and critic ratings from four sources